 The Florida statute of limitations in most personal injury cases is four years.
 That might sound like an arbitrary number, but courts strictly enforce this deadline.
 If you were hurt, act now to avoid forfeiting your right to compensation.

-Contact a Boca Raton Chest Injury Lawyer for a Free Consultation
+Contact a Boca Raton Personal Injury Lawyer for a Free Consultation